Tezzeret, Cruel Captain

-On August 1st, Edge of Eternities will boldly go to where no MTG set has gone before.
-In 2025, Magic: The Gathering is getting its very first space-set that takes place at the very edge of the multiverse.
-If you’re a fan of the sci-fi genre and tropes, then you’re in luck, as Edge of Eternities promises to be truly out of this world.
+On August 1st, Edge of Eternities boldly went where no MTG set has gone before.
+In 2025, Magic: The Gathering is received its very first space-set that takes place at the very edge of the multiverse.
+If you’re a fan of the sci-fi genre and tropes, then you’re in luck, as Edge of Eternities is an out-of-this-world experience.

 Space-themed wordplay aside, Edge of Eternities is the third and final in-universe MTG set being released in 2025.
-This set will also mark the beginning of a new story arc within the major Metronome storyline, or at least it kind of does.
-Edge of Eternties, besides having some implications, will not be a part of the main story.
+This set also marks the beginning of a new story arc within the major Metronome storyline, or at least it kind of does.
+Edge of Eternities, besides having some implications, will not be a part of the main story.
 This means that the main story for Magic: The Gathering sets will not start until 2026.

 Now, Edge of Eternities has been fully released to fans across the world.
 Here’s everything you need to know about Magic’s take on Space Opera.
 Whether you’re just a space fan or are looking forward to post-rotation Standard, Edge of Eternities is going to have a big impact on Magic: The Gathering.